stjerngren/bifrost/readme.md

 ### Running a DNN model

-The simplest way to execute a model is to use the built-in runners in Bifrost.
+The simplest way to execute a DNN model is to use the built-in runners in Bifrost.
 Currently, PyTorch and ONNX models are supported.
 ``` python
  # Import the runner
 from bifrost.runner.run import run_torch, run_onnx